Falcon

 The Pub Heritage Group link is here: PHG/Falcon

-The Falcon featured on the Daytime Crawl of SW17, SW18 and SW11 in October 2004, the Evening Crawl of Battersea and Wandsworth in December 2007, the From the Crimea to Death's Door via Cats, Birds and Breweries: Evening Crawl of Wandsworth and Battersea in April 2013, and features on the Southern Splendour: Evening Crawl of Battersea, Wandsworth, Southfields and Earlsfield in December 2019.
+The Falcon featured on the Daytime Crawl of SW17, SW18 and SW11 on 16 October 2004, the Evening Crawl of Battersea and Wandsworth on 12 December 2007, the From the Crimea to Death's Door via Cats, Birds and Breweries: Evening Crawl of Wandsworth and Battersea on 17 April 2013, and the Southern Splendour: Evening Crawl of Battersea, Wandsworth, Southfields and Earlsfield ion 11 December 2019.